Slothagami/VNgine/README.md

 ```

 # Commands
-you can use the keyword `<name>` in any command to substitute it for the player's chosen name.
+- you can use the keyword `<name>` in any command to substitute it for the player's chosen name.
+- you can specify comments with `//`

 ---
 ## [character] [property] [value]